sitamgithub-MSIT/PeekText/README.md

 - `src/`: This directory contains the source code for the project.

-  - `services/`: This directory contains the code for Reader API calling and cleaning the extracted text.
+  - `services/`: This directory contains the code for the Crawl4AI crawler and the content cleaner.

     - `content_cleaner.py`: This file contains the code for cleaning the extracted content from the web articles.
     - `crawler.py`: This file contains the code for the Crawl4AI to extract the fit markdown content from the web articles.